Protect-Democracy/jan-6-select-committee-archive/README.md

 ### File structure

-Depending on the version/date of the archive, it should follow something like this:
+Depending on the version/set of the archive, it should follow something like this:

 - `inventory.json` - JSON file with a list of all the different sets/dates of archives, and includes list of materials.
 - `inventory.csv` - CSV version of JSON file; does not include list of materials.
-- `DATE/inventory.json` - JSON file with a list of all the materials for that date.
+- `SET/inventory.json` - JSON file with a list of all the materials for that set.
-- `DATE/inventory.csv` - CSV version of the JSON file.
+- `SET/inventory.csv` - CSV version of the JSON file.
-- `DATE/SOURCE/*` - Materials downloaded.
+- `SET/SOURCE/*` - Materials downloaded.
-- `DATE/DATE.zip` - Zip of everything of date.
+- `SET/SET.zip` - Zip of everything in that set.

 ## Collecting materials